 During times of high demand, special occasions & midnight delivery, Swiggy even charges a surge fee to customers in select markets.

 Similar to its competitor Zomato, one of the ways in which Swiggy generates revenue is by selling the attention aggregated on its app to restaurants looking to market themselves.

 Swiggy allows two different kinds of advertising across its web and app properties — higher priority listing of restaurants & banner promotions.

 Swiggy ads work on a Cost per click model, meaning advertisers only pay if users click on their ads.

 Swiggy Access ( Swiggy Operated Cloud Kitchens )

-In Nov 2017, Swiggy launched Access, a programme to house multiple restaurant partners under a Swiggy operated central delivery kitchen facility in order to help partners expand to neighbourhoods they don’t operate in.
+In Nov 2017, Swiggy launched Access, a program to house multiple restaurant partners under a Swiggy operated central delivery kitchen facility in order to help partners expand to neighborhoods they don’t operate in.

 Other than restaurant partners, the central kitchen also hosts brands operated under the Swiggy label.
 Think of the model as being similar to Amazon’s online marketplace where it not only hosts sellers but also sells products under its own brand label.

 Explaining how Swiggy Access leverages technology, Vishal Bhatia, head of Access told YourStory in an interview,

 “One of the things that helped us is that we have spent a lot of time in understanding and analysing the demand in particular areas.
 Thus, we make sure the partners move to the right locations.
 We also do a lot of due diligence before setting up a Swiggy Access kitchen in a particular area.